James Fearnley: Life and career

 In 1989, he married actress Danielle von Zerneck and moved to Los Angeles, California.
-He and Danielle have two daughters Martha and Irene.
-Fearnley left The Pogues in 1994 due to the band's heavy touring schedule, to spend more time with his family.
+He and Danielle have two daughters, Martha and Irene.
+Fearnley left The Pogues in 1994 due to the band's heavy touring schedule, and to spend more time with his family.
 He rejoined the band following its reunion in 2001.

-He was a founding member of The Low And Sweet Orchestra, which released their debut album of Spaghetti Western-styled ballads Goodbye To All That in 1996.
+He was a founding member of The Low And Sweet Orchestra, who released their debut album of Spaghetti Western-styled ballads, Goodbye To All That, in 1996.
 This group consisted of former Thelonious Monster vocalist Mike Martt, Circle Jerks' Zander Schloss (guitar), the brothers Kieran and Dermot Mulroney (violins, cello, dobro), Tom Barta (bass) and Will Hughes (drums).

-Fearnley has appeared as a guest musician on albums with Talking Heads (Naked), David Byrne, Julia Fordham, Steve Earle, Dylan Walshe and Melissa Etheridge (Yes I Am) among other.
+Fearnley has appeared as a guest musician on albums with Talking Heads (Naked), David Byrne, Julia Fordham, Steve Earle, Dylan Walshe and Melissa Etheridge (Yes I Am), among others.

-In 1995 he wrote the score for the film, God's Lonely Man.
+In 1995, he wrote the score for the film God's Lonely Man, which was released in January 1996.

-Fearnley plays accordion, guitar, foot-operated snare drum and sings with Cranky George, 'a band of one-man-bands' with Dermot Mulroney (cello, guitar, mandolin, foot-operated cymbal and hi-hat, and vocals), Kieran Mulroney (violin, ukuleles, guitars, foot-operated cowbell) and Brad Wood (bass, hat-box bass-drum and vocals) and Sebastian Sheehan (percussion).
+Fearnley plays accordion, guitar, foot-operated snare drum and sings with Cranky George, 'a band of one-man-bands', with Dermot Mulroney (cello, guitar, mandolin, foot-operated cymbal and hi-hat, and vocals), Kieran Mulroney (violin, ukuleles, guitars, foot-operated cowbell), Brad Wood (bass, hat-box bass-drum and vocals) and Sebastian Sheehan (percussion).

-On 12 January 2012, he released his first single "Hey Ho".
+On 12 January 2012, he released his first single, "Hey Ho".
 It was recorded with John King of Dust Brothers.

-The first volume of his memoirs, Here Comes Everybody: The Story of the Pogues was published by Faber and Faber on 19 April 2012 in the UK.
+The first volume of his memoirs, Here Comes Everybody: The Story of the Pogues, was published by Faber and Faber on 19 April 2012 in the UK.

-In June 2019 Fearnley, alongside Flogging Molly's Ted Hutt and Marc Orrell of Dropkick Murphys announced the formation of a new supergroup, The Walker Roaders.
-The Walker Roaders' debut record was released on 23 August 2019.
+In June 2019 Fearnley, alongside Flogging Molly's Ted Hutt and Marc Orrell of Dropkick Murphys, announced the formation of a new supergroup, The Walker Roaders.
+Their debut record was released on 23 August 2019.